 On behalf of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety and the Ministry for Economic Affairs and Energy, GRS conducts research in several projects on safety aspects that are relevant during the extended storage of spent fuel assemblies and other high-level radioactive waste.
 Since 2017, GRS has organised the workshop on extended interim storage each year.

-The next SEDS workshop is scheduled to be held in Presence in Garching from June 1-3, 2022.
+The next SEDS workshop is scheduled to be held in presence in Garching on 24 - 26 May 2023.
 The presentations will be given in English.
-Interested parties can register via the registration form.
+Interested parties can register on this page.